sawindya/Group12/README.md

 ```
+#Loads the libraries: seqinr for reading FASTA and translating DNA to protein, ggplot2 for plotting, dplyr for data manipulation, and reshape2 for reshaping data.
+#Reads the FASTA files containing the coding sequences for E. coli and Tetrasphaera using the read.fasta function.
+translate_to_protein <- function {
+#This function translates the DNA sequences into protein sequences.
+It first uses the seqinr::translate function that will change each sequence into amino acids.
+#calculate_kmer_frequencies: This function will calculate the frequency of each kmer by dividing its count by the total number of kmers in the organism. melt is used to reshape the data for plotting.
+It transforms the frequency columns for E. coli and Tetrasphaera into a long format with separate columns for the organism and frequency. ggplot2 creates a bar plot comparing the k-mer frequencies between E. coli and Tetrasphaera.

 #As difference between the two organisms From the hypothetical data, there is a higher codon usage bias for Escherichia coli, as shown by the lower ENC and higher CAI.
 This may be because it is adapted to the laboratory conditions under which there is more efficient translation of proteins by adopting particular codons.With a higher ENC and lower CAI, Tetrasphaera sp. may thus reflect a more balanced usage of codons, probably because this bacterium lives under diverse environmental conditions in which codon usage is not under strong selective pressure.
 These differences in codon usage could then reflect variation in their gene expression strategies or in their metabolic adaptation.Overall, the above observations underpin how evolutionary pressures and ecological niches act upon codon usage and bias in both E. coli, with its more specialized codon preference augmenting its fitness in laboratory and clinical environments, and Tetrasphaera, which maintains a broader codon usage strategy better suited to its natural habitat.#
 ```
 #Question6